daronphang/programming-resources/caching/caching.md

 Caching is a technique used to improve the performance and efficiency of a system.
 It involves storing a copy of certain data in a temporary storage area (the cache) so that future requests for that data can be served faster.

+Caches can exist at all levels in architecture, but are often found at the level nearest to the front end, where they are implemented to return data quickly without taxing downstream levels.

 Scope of caching typically applies to local storage or a specific system.

 ## Performance indicators